w3c/wot/policies/invited-expert.md

 ### Process

-The Chairs and Team contact may from time to time extend an invitation to someone to join the WoT Working Group or Interest Group as an Invited Expert.
-Often, there will be a suggestion or request sent to the Chairs and Team Contact to join the Web of Things as an Invited Expert.
+The Chairs and Team Contact may from time to time extend an invitation to someone to join the WoT Working Group or Interest Group as an Invited Expert.
+Such invitation will often be based on a suggestion or request sent to the Chairs and/or Team Contact.

 Consideration will be given to invitees during the weekly WoT Chairs call.
 The Chairs will discuss each potential invitee and typically decide whether to extend an invitation within 2 or 3 weeks.